xwiki-contrib/xwiki-authenticator-trusted/README.md

  * getUserProperty(): returns the value of the http header having the given name
  * isUserInRole(): return true if the splitted array of the `group_field` http header by the `group_value_separator` contains the given name
+ * getLogoutUrl(location): if a logout URL is configured, provide it during a logout triggered from XWiki as the redirection page, so that the logout is propagated to the SSO provider.
+A placeholder `__REDIRECT__` in the url is replace by the location provided to this method.

 ### Specific configuration